algorithmwatch/can-you-break-the-algorithm/src/markdowns/about/en.md

 # About this game

-_Can you break the algorithm?_ aims at teaching journalists and their audiences about the intricacies of reporting on automated systems.
+_Can you break the algorithm?_ aims at explaining journalists and their audiences about the intricacies of reporting on automated systems.

 It is built by AlgorithmWatch with funding from the Deutsche Postcode Lotterie.